Club Premises Certificate

 Tel: 01604 497000

-If you are not satisfied with the service you should complain to the person who first dealt with the matter.
-If you are not satisfied with the response you receive at this stage you should then complain to the Head of Environmental Services giving details of your complaint.
+If you are not happy with the service you should complain to the person or service who first dealt with the matter.
+If you are not satisfied with the response you receive at this stage you should then complain via the formal complaints procedure for your authority which is available on the authority website.

-You can take the complaint a step further by writing to the Executive Director who will arrange for it to be investigated.
 You should receive a reply within 10 days, but if the matter is complex, or other organisations need to be contacted, it may take longer.
-But we will still let you know what action is being taken.
+But you will be told what action is being taken.
 You should give all the details of your complaint and say what you have done to try to get it put right.

-If you are still not happy after using our own complaints procedure you can complain to the Local government Ombudsman.
-A free booklet is available from all council offices.
+If you are still not happy after using this complaints procedure you can complain to the Local Government Ombudsman.

 Any interested party may make representations to us before the certificate is granted or before amendments to a certificate are granted.
 If representations are made a hearing will be held to consider the application and the representations.
 We will make notices detailing the reasons for any outcome.
 Interested parties who made representations will receive notice of a failed application.